 “Welcome to the Smokey River Entertainment District,” the website reads.
 “A first of its kind in the nation multi-use development where you have the freedom to be yourself.
 Nestled along the banks of the mighty Missouri river just 20 minutes east of downtown Kansas City, we invite you to come out and experience what the future of night life and entertainment holds.
 From private events, concerts, dining, leisure, and one of a kind experiences – we’re hosting it all.
 Be on the lookout for upcoming events and announcements, and don’t forget to follow us on social media as well as join our mailing list for the latest information.
 Grab your paddle and double check your maps.
 We’ll see you downstream.

 Similar efforts to establish a cannabis village take place in West Hollywood, California, where cannabis consumption lounges are approved.
-The geographically small city plans to rebrand itself as cannabis mecca, or as “Emerald Village”—a name coined by a cannabis trade group of the same name.
+The geographically small city plans to rebrand itself as a cannabis mecca, or as “Emerald Village”—a name coined by a cannabis trade group of the same name.

 The post Weed Consumption District Along Missouri River Coming to Kansas City Suburb appeared first on High Times.